wedogo/email/README.md

 ### Scope
  - Only creation of messages and exporting them to bytes or writer
+ - Sending (with smtp or other method) is explicitly not in scope.
+It might come later in another (sub)-package

 # Other Go email packages
 This is a list of other Go packages that aim to do similar things.
 Some of these are used for inspiration.
 Any critism mentioned with the package is just meant as a warning to self to avoid similar pitfalls.